SimonYip22/Time-Series-ICU-Patient-Deterioration-Predictor/notes.md

 | TCN_refined | 0.056 | 0.548 |

 **Interpretation:**
+- `pct_time_high` quantifies how much of a patient’s total admission time was spent above the high-risk threshold → a continuous indicator of sustained deterioration exposure.
 - **Error magnitude (RMSE):**
   - LightGBM predictions deviate from ground truth by an average of 0.038 percentage units.
   - TCN_refined predictions deviate by 0.056 units, which is approximately **48% higher error** than LightGBM.
 - **Explained variance (R²):**
   - LightGBM explains ~79% of variance in deterioration percentage.
   - TCN_refined explains only ~55% (~24 percentage points lower), reflecting weaker overall fit.
+  - This shows that LightGBM captures the distribution of “risk exposure time” more precisely.
 - **Data transformations for TCN:**
   - TCN predictions were initially computed in **log-space**, then transformed back and calibrated before metric calculation.
-  - Despite these adjustments, TCN’s predictions remain less precise and less stable than LightGBM’s, indicating inherent limitations in capturing the continuous deterioration percentage.
+  - Despite these adjustments improving numerical alignment, accuracy did not, TCN’s predictions remain less precise and less stable than LightGBM’s, indicating inherent limitations in capturing the continuous deterioration percentage.
 - **Overall regression fit:**
   - LightGBM produces more accurate and reliable predictions with smaller residuals and better variance explanation.
   - TCN_refined’s higher RMSE and lower R² suggest that temporal modelling adds less value for median-level continuous deterioration in this dataset, particularly given the small test set.
+  - LightGBM’s static summarisation captures global deterioration duration better than TCN’s short-term focus.

 **Statistical reliability:**
 - Metrics are descriptive for a small test set (n = 15), but relative differences are substantial enough to confidently indicate superior regression performance for LightGBM.
 - Continuous-valued metrics like RMSE and R² are more informative here than threshold-dependent classification metrics.

 **Conclusion (pct_time_high):**
-- For the continuous deterioration percentage task, **LightGBM** clearly outperforms TCN_refined on both absolute (RMSE) and relative (R²) measures.
+- LightGBM is **clearly superior** for estimating continuous deterioration exposure, on both absolute (RMSE) and relative (R²) measures.
-- Log-transform and calibration steps for TCN improved numerical alignment but did not overcome its inherent predictive limitations for this target.
+- It produces smaller residuals and explains substantially more variance, indicating it generalises better for regression-style clinical risk modelling.
+- TCN_refined’s temporal formulation contributes less value when the task measures proportion of time, not discrete events.
 - LightGBM provides the most reliable and precise quantitative estimates of patient deterioration percentages across the test set.

 ---